Helping Your Pet Through Grief and Loss: A Practical Guide

 Remember Your Own Grief

 Pets are incredibly attuned to our emotions.
-If you're grieving the same loss, your pet may pick up on your sadness as well.
+If you're grieving the same loss, your pet may be picking up on your sadness as well as their own.
 Taking care of yourself — and allowing yourself to grieve — also helps your pet.
 Shared quiet moments of comfort can strengthen your bond during difficult times.